☛ National Archives: President Jimmy Carter leaving [Three Mile Island] for Middletown, Pennsylvania., 04/01/1979. Identifier:540021. Public domain.

 In comparison, both the Chernobyl disaster (April 26, 1986) and the Fukushima Daiichi nuclear disaster (March 11, 2011) (previously here) are classified as Level 7 events on the INRE scale.
 At the time of writing, they are the only two events to be classified at that level.

 There are plenty of resources about the Three Mile Island accident online.
 In 1999, PBS produced a 50-min documentary for its American Experience television program explaining the events: “Meltdown at Three Mile Island”.
-The video can be watched in full on YouTube or below:

 Color photos from the President’s Commission on the Accident at Three Mile Island are available at the National Archives.
 The Dickinson College’s Three Mile Island web site has plenty of original documents (audio, video, PDF: see especially their Resource Center).